eucalyptus/euca-demo/doc/install-hp-gol01-c1-manual.md

     ```bash
     nc -z ${EUCA_NC1_PRIVATE_IP} 8775 || echo 'Connection from CC to NCA1:8775 failed!'
     nc -z ${EUCA_NC2_PRIVATE_IP} 8775 || echo 'Connection from CC to NCA2:8775 failed!'
     ```

 6. (SC): Verify Connectivity

-    ```bash
-    nc -z ${EUCA_SC_PUBLIC_IP} 8773 || echo 'Connection from SC to SC:8773 failed!'
-    nc -z ${EUCA_OSP_PUBLIC_IP} 8773 || echo 'Connection from SC to OSP:8773 failed!'
-    nc -z ${EUCA_CLC_PUBLIC_IP} 8777 || echo 'Connection from SC to CLC:8777 failed!'
-    ```

-7. (NC): Verify Connectivity

-    ```bash
-    nc -z ${EUCA_OSP_PUBLIC_IP} 8773 || echo 'Connection from NC to OSP:8773 failed!'
-    nc -z ${EUCA_SC_PUBLIC_IP} 8773 || echo 'Connection from NC to SC:8773 failed!'
-    ```

-8. (Other): Verify Connectivity

-  Use additional commands to verify the following:

-  * Verify connection from public IP addresses of Eucalyptus instances (metadata) and CC to CLC on TCP port 8773
-  * Verify TCP connectivity between CLC, Walrus, SC and VB on TCP port 8779 (or the first available port in range 8779-8849)
-  * Verify connection between CLC, Walrus, SC, and VB on UDP port 7500
-  * Verify multicast connectivity for IP address 228.7.7.3 between CLC, Walrus, SC, and VB on UDP port 8773
-  * If DNS is enabled, verify connection from an end-user and instance IPs to DNS ports
-  * If you use tgt (iSCSI open source target) for EBS storage, verify connection from NC to SC on TCP port 3260
-  * Test multicast connectivity between each CLC and Walrus, SC, and VMware broker host.

-# Manual Installation Procedure for 5-Node (3+2) POC (region hp-gol-d1)

-This document describes the manual procedure to setup region hp-gol-d1, based on a variant of the "4-node reference architecture", but combining the CLC with the UFS, and with 2 Node Controllers.

-This variant is meant to be run as root

-This POC will use **hp-gol-d1** as the AWS_DEFAULT_REGION.

-The full parent DNS domain will be hp-gol-d1.mjc.prc.eucalyptus-systems.com.

-This is using the following nodes in the PRC:
-- odc-d-13: CLC, UFS, MC
-- odc-d-15: OSP (Walrus)
-- odc-d-29: CC, SC
-- odc-d-35: NC1
-- odc-d-38: NC2

-Each step uses a code to indicate what node the step should be run on:
-- MW:  Management Workstation
-- CLC: Cloud Controller Host
-- UFS: User-Facing Services Host
-- MC:  Management Console Host
-- OSP: Object Storage Provider (Walrus)
-- CC:  Cluster Controller Host
-- SC:  Storage Controller Host
-- NCn: Node Controller(s)
-    nc -z ${EUCA_CLC_PUBLIC_IP} 8777 || echo 'Connection from OSP to CLC:8777 failed!'
-    ```

-5. (CC): Verify Connectivity

-    ```bash
-    nc -z ${EUCA_NCA1_PRIVATE_IP} 8775 || echo 'Connection from CC to NCA1:8775 failed!'
-    nc -z ${EUCA_NCA2_PRIVATE_IP} 8775 || echo 'Connection from CC to NCA2:8775 failed!'
-    nc -z ${EUCA_NCA3_PRIVATE_IP} 8775 || echo 'Connection from CC to NCA3:8775 failed!'
-    nc -z ${EUCA_NCA4_PRIVATE_IP} 8775 || echo 'Connection from CC to NCA4:8775 failed!'
-    ```

-6. (SC): Verify Connectivity